-Do you usually attend summer festivals and fairs?
+Do you like to go to summer festivals and fairs?
 Keep an eye out for free supplies there.

 Often you’ll find politicians passing out pencils or pads of paper at parades.
 (A little sandpaper will take care of names you don’t want to promote, wink wink.)

 Your local library might have pencils or rulers to promote their summer reading program.
-The county fair or local festival often has a wide variety of free materials to use at back to school time.
+The county fair or local festival often has things to use at back to school time.
 Just keep your eyes open and grab supplies whenever they’re available.

-That’s the 5 best ways to save money on back to school stuff.
+That’s the 5 best ways to save money on back to school shopping.

 One more tip…when you get that copy of the school supplies list, snap a quick picture on your phone.
 Then you’ll have it on hand, and you won’t have to worry when the paper gets lost before June is over!